This is an updated post of an article we originally posted in 2016. It’s something we still enjoy and hope you can enjoy too!

-This will be my family’s seventh year of doing our own “made up” version of No-Buy November.
+This will be my family’s eighth year of doing our own “made up” version of No-Buy November.
 What?
 You didn’t know No-Buy November was a “thing”?!
 Well, neither did I until I started writing this article.
 But in truth, there is a whole non-profit website/movement to encourage less spending in November.
 The movement kind of died in 2012 so, call us “un-cool” if you want, but we still love it!

 K, so what is a No-Spend Month?
 This is how we do it:

 We don’t purchase anything from November 1st until the day (or so) before Thanksgiving.
 So yes, it’s not technically a whole month for us, but read on.
-No-spending includes: no groceries (yes, even milk!), no online shopping, no clothing, no eating out, nor entertainment.
+No-spending includes no groceries (yes, even milk!), no online shopping, no clothing, no eating out, nor entertainment.
 So pretty much NOTHING, right?

 There are some exceptions: